Mysteriza/flipIR-cloner/Readme.md

 ### FLIPPER LITE (Cloner Device)

 This project tries to duplicate Flipper Zero with very very very minimum functionality :)

 So it has IR cloner (capable of duplicating up to 3 IR signals) and RFID UID reader/writer (1 UID).
 Thanks to Ahmad Fathan for making me this project.

+**Any reading results will be stored in EEPROM, so it will have limited features.
+Unless you expand it with the feature of being able to save to a memory card, feel free to do so.**

 ### PART LIST
 1. ESP32 Lolin32 Lite